mahulchak/svmu/README.md

  ```

 5. Now run all the job scripts in parallel or serial mode depending on how many cores you have.
-If you are running in serial mode (i.e. want to use 1 core) , do -
+If you are running in serial mode (i.e. want to use single processor) , do -

  ```
 	bash list_of_jobs
  ```
- For using the parallel mode, you can use GNU parallel -
+ For using the parallel mode, you can use <a href="http://www.gnu.org/software/parallel/">GNU parallel</a> -

  ```
 	cat list_of_jobs | parallel -j NPROC